St. Lawrence County COVID-19 update

-ST. LAWRENCE COUNTY (WWTI) – Two new cases of COVID-19 were reported to St. Lawrence County Public Health today.
-There have been 231 positive cases of COVID-19 in the county, with seven being active.
+ST. LAWRENCE COUNTY (WWTI) – Three new cases of COVID-19 were reported to St. Lawrence County Public Health today.
+There have been 234 positive cases of COVID-19 in the county, with seven being active.

 The following hotline numbers are staffed between 8am-4pm for anyone who is experiencing symptoms or feels they should be tested: